Most of our customers in Jiga initially approach us when they become concerned about their supply chain agility, visibility, and resilience.

 Agile supply chain management can help to combat this problem by simply allowing companies to take on local manufacturing and logistics partners who can provide the goods and services in response to demand.

-Rather than warehousing, for instance, easter eggs, for a full year.
-An agile supply chain allows you to simply have the product manufactured in the local area just before demand predictable spikes, leading to significant savings on warehousing costs.
+Rather than warehousing, for instance, Easter eggs, for a full year.
+An agile supply chain allows you to simply have the product manufactured in the local area just before demand predicted spikes, leading to significant savings on warehousing costs.

 Rather than shouldering every aspect of the supply chain, incepting agile methodologies allows companies to source new and innovative solutions to traditional problems.

-One example of this might be using third-party logistics (3PL) services as a cost effective alternative to managing logistical efforts such as transportation and distribution.
+One example of this might be using third-party logistics (3PL) services as a cost effective alternative to managing logistics efforts such as transportation and distribution.

 The 3PL logistics market has become increasingly specialized and competitive in recent years.

 This means that, wherever your company has a logistical pain point, there is normally a specialized 3PL company that can take care of it for you.

 Since the market is so competitive, there are often multiple 3PL suppliers offering cost-effective solutions, allowing companies the flexibility that is so important to maintaining an agile supply chain.